 Our pilot study included both participant and feasibility outcomes.
 Prior to deciding on these participant outcomes we searched the Core Outcome Measures in Effectiveness Trials (COMET) Initiative’s database but were unable to identify appropriate core outcome sets for our populations of participants.

 The primary participant outcome was all cause mortality within 30 days from the time of arrival to the emergency department.
-The primary outcome and most secondary outcome were assessed and compared both as final values and as change from baseline.
+The primary outcome and most secondary outcomes were assessed and compared both as final values and as change from baseline.
 All outcomes that pertain to the individual participant level are detailed in Supplemental Material 1.
 We decided to include a large number of outcomes, including some more exploratory, so that we could test their feasibility and relevance.

 We also assessed the following feasibility outcomes, which pertained both to overall study population as well as to the individual cluster level: